emfigo/primer/README.md

 #### Running the UI

-For the purpose of demo the backend there was created a sample UI.
+For demoing the backend here is a sample UI included in the project.
 You can start it by doing the following:

 **Make sure that you have the API up and running before this step**